 Sandi is a writer, comedian and broadcaster who co-founded the Women's Equality Party in 2016.
 She is the current Chancellor of Portsmouth University and is involved with many charities focusing on civil liberty, women’s rights and education.
 Sandi was awarded the Lifetime Achievement Award at the British LGBT Awards in 2018.

 Catherine is a bestselling author and award-winning journalist with a career spanning The Economist, the German news weekly FOCUS and TIME magazine.
-Her most recent book 'Attack of the Fifty Foot Women: How Gender Equality Can Save the World!' includes the story of why in 2015 she co-founded the Women’s Equality Party with Sandi Toksvig.
-She served as elected president of the Foreign Press Association in London, is on the founding committee of WOW - The Women of the World Festival and is a judge for the 2018 Women’s Prize for Fiction.
+Her most recent book 'Attack of the Fifty Foot Women: How Gender Equality Can Save the World!' includes the story of why in 2015 she co-founded the Women’s Equality Party.
+She served as elected president of the Foreign Press Association in London, is on the founding committee of WOW - The Women of the World Festival and was a judge for the 2018 Women’s Prize for Fiction.
+She is the Executive Director of the think tank, Datum Future.

 Catherine is the President of the Women’s Equality Party.